South Taiwan monsoon rain forests

 The South Taiwan monsoon rain forests ecoregion (WWF ID: IM0171) covers the southern tip of Taiwan, 200 km east of the mainland.
-The area is one of high biodiversity, due to its location between temperate and subtropical zones, its monsoon exposure, and its high altitude variation (from mangrove forests at sea level to inland mountains).
+The area is one of high biodiversity, due to its location between temperate and subtropical zones, its monsoon exposure, and its high elevation variation (from mangrove forests at sea level to inland mountains).

 Location and description

 The ecoregion covers only the southernmost 60 km of the island, 70 km west to east at its widest.
 The central ridge is mountainous, with a flat coastal flat on the northwest.
 The ecoregion is only 1,000 square miles in area.
 Much of the southern tip of the island is protected by Kenting National Park.
 It is bounded on the north by the Taiwan subtropical evergreen forests ecoregion.

 Climate

 The climate of the ecoregion is tropical monsoon (Köppen climate classification (Am)).
 This climate is characterized as having no month averaging below 18 C, and typically a very rainy wet season and relatively short dry season.